 His practice is rooted in an independent exploration of visual language and conceptual depth.
 His paintings confronts "the real" through a dynamic system of contradictions and paradoxes, oscillating between expression and erasure, revelation and concealment.
 This Sisyphean endeavor transforms into an absurd ritual suffused with mystical undertones, when what remains is a silent witness to an inevitable, yet hopeless, quest.

-Barel’s works have been shown in notable venues such as the Jewish Museum in Berlin, Motus Fort Gallery in Tokyo, the MACT/CACT Museum for Contemporary Art in Switzerland, Stripart Festival in Barcelona, and the Collectors Show at ArtPrize Hub, Michigan.
-His path has been supported by the Artist-Teacher Scholarship from the Israeli Ministry of Culture (awarded for two consecutive years), and a cultural scholarship from Alma – Home for Hebrew Culture.
+Barel’s works have been shown in notable venues including the Jewish Museum Berlin, Motus Fort Gallery in Tokyo, the MACT/CACT Museum for Contemporary Art Switzerland, Stripart Festival Barcelona, and the Collectors Show at ArtPrize Hub, Michigan.
+His path has been supported by special individuals as well as by public organizations, among them, the Artist-Teacher Scholarship from the Israeli Ministry of Culture (awarded for two consecutive years), and a cultural scholarship from Alma – Home for Hebrew Culture.